pawanmsr/n-methods/doc/quantum-superposition-genie.md

 **Padawan**: So, combine them into one!
 I don't want just one.
 I want to be [Everything At Once](https://youtu.be/eE9tV1WGTgE?si=H39Hai5LaKiixsSN).

 **Genie**: Well, I do know of one way.
-Let me define you a function of time who exists as a superposition of everything.
+Let me define you as a function of time that exists as a superposition of everything.

 ```latex
 \begin(equation)